|Target capacity||15 000|

 In November 2020, Wyckerveste withdrew from the project due to concerns over its viability, putting the construction in doubt.
 However, the construction company Van Wijnen expressed interest in leading the project.
 The company became the new leader of the project, which was finally confirmed on June 17, 2021, when the City Council granted a €14 million loan to replace the previous support of €4.5 million.

-At the same time, it was announced that the tenant for the space in the southern part of the stadium would be the ROC Friese Poort school, which intends to educate 1,000 students at the stadium.
+At the same time, it was announced that the tenant for the space in the southern part of the stadium would be the ROC Friese Poort school (from 2023 under the name Firda), which intends to educate 1,000 students at the stadium.
 In the meantime, the concept for the new stadium was modified.
 In October 2021, due to rising material prices, the design was trimmed down somewhat, including reducing the roof area by removing sections above the unbuilt corners.

 How is the construction of the new SC Cambuur stadium progressing?